Allied Health Sciences, B.S. - Histotechnology emphasis

-A histotechnologist cuts tissues removed through surgical procedures, mounts the tissue sections on glass slides, and stains them with special dyes to make the cell details visible under the microscope.
-With the information learned from the section of tissue biopsy, the pathologist and the patient's physician can make appropriate diagnoses and determine the best course of treatment for the patient.
+Histology is a laboratory science concerned with the demonstration of cellular morphology, chemical composition, and function of normal and abnormal tissue.
+A histotechnologist cuts, mounts, and stains tissues removed surgically to make the cell details visible for review.
+With the information learned from the section of tissue biopsy, a pathologist and physician can make appropriate diagnoses and determine the best course of treatment for a patient.
+Secondary admission.

+Students complete at least 96 credits at Grand Valley State University and 24 credits (47 weeks, 40 hours per week) of clinical practicum at William Beaumont Hospital's nationally accredited histotechnology program in Royal Oak, MI.
+Acceptance into William Beaumont Hospital's program is a competitive process, and program officials determine those admitted to the clinical practicum.
 Graduates receive a Bachelor of Science degree in allied health sciences with an emphasis in histotechnology.
 Upon completion of the baccalaureate degree requirements and the clinical requirements, students are eligible to take the American Society for Clinical Pathology certification exam for histotechnology.

 - Courses are taught by faculty members who meet the highest levels of professional standards, not graduate assistants.

 - The Bureau of Labor Statistics indicates employment opportunities are expected to increase 16 percent from 2014-2024, faster than the average for all occupations.